Installing M-ACPA under Windows 95

 • Click on "OK"

-A list of resources which appeared usable (to the Win-configurator) is shown.
-This list must not always match the settings we had set in the machines' configuration (I/O Range FDC0 - FDC7, Interrupt 5) ... but you cannot change them here anyways, so just leave them for now.
+Note: A list of resources is shown.
+This list must not always match the settings we had set in the machine's configuration (I/O Range FDC0 - FDC7, Interrupt 5), but you cannot change them here anyways, so just leave them for now.
 We'll correct that later.

 • Click on "Next"

-If the process stops and complains about a missing ACPA.INI use "Skip" to bypass this.
-I had the ACPA.INI accidently included in the MACPA.INF (Version 0.16 dated 06/06/98) but it is a file created by running the device driver installation with OEMSETUP.INF ...
-I have corrected that in the current 0.17-version.
+Note: If the process stops and complains about a missing ACPA.INI use "Skip" to bypass this.
+Peter's older ACPA.INI (ver.
+0.16 dated 06/06/98) accidentally had this file included in the MACPA.INF, but it is supposed to be created by running the device driver installation with OEMSETUP.INF.
+The current version (0.17) has this issue corrected.

 • Click on "Finish"